 Hepatitis A and B, typhoid, measles, mumps, rubella (MMR), tetanus-diphtheria and rabies vaccinations are advised for travellers.
 Travellers' diarrhea is the most common travel-related ailment.
 The cornerstone of prevention is food and water precautions, including not eating street food and not drinking tap water.

-An outbreak of dengue fever, a flu-like illness sometimes complicated by haemorrhage or shock, was reported from the Marshall Islands in October 2011.
-The cases have been seen almost exclusively in the capital, Majuro.
+Cases of dengue fever, a flu-like illness sometimes complicated by haemorrhage or shock, have been seen almost exclusively in the capital, Majuro.
 Insect repellents and precautions are the best way to avoid such diseases.